appsngen/appsngen-cli/README.md

 `appsngen widget list remove <name> [option]` - remove widget from widgets list
   * `--hard` - remove project folder of widget
+  * `--clear-all` - remove all widget from widgets list with their folders